JanneKnuiman/ImageAnalysisR/README.md

 # ImageAnalyzingR
 Image Analyzing Project using R and HADOOP.
 Made by: Valerie Verhalle, Sanne Schröduer and Janne Knuiman

-See other repository: Image Analyzing Python Project (https://github.com/JanneKnuiman/ImageAnalyzingPyhton)
+See also our other repository: Image Analyzing Python Project (https://github.com/JanneKnuiman/ImageAnalyzingPyhton)

+Start date: 20-04-2020